frntc/SIDKick/README.md

 Both versions fit into a C128; installing in a C128D requires removing and standoff below the power supply and gently lifting it (same as with other dual SID options).

-As I only own PAL machines, I have not tested SIDKick in any NTSC C64 or C128.
-It should work fine if the clock frequency in the firmware code is set accordingly.
+As I only own PAL machines, I have not tested SIDKick in any real NTSC C64 or C128.
+However, I succesfully tested SIDKick in a C64 with custom clock frequency between 0.93275MHz and 1.03279MHz.
+Thus it should work fine if the clock frequency value in the firmware code is set accordingly.

 Here you can find the BOM and assembly information for [SIDKick v0.3](https://htmlpreview.github.io/?https://github.com/frntc/SIDKick/blob/main/BOM/BOM_SIDKick_v03.html) and